 Many people think that following a successful investor like “warren buffett” will help.
 However, you need to keep in mind that every individual has different risk taking capability, goals and wants.
 Investment done by other may not be right investment for you.

-Successful investor may be able to cope up with loss but you may not, which may cause strong disappointment and fear.
-You may take advice from professional but blindly following anybody is not good idea.
+A successful investor may be able to cope up with loss but you may not, which may cause strong disappointment and fear.
+You may take advice from professionals but blindly following anybody is not a good idea.

 So million dollar question is:-

-- What it takes to become successful investor?
+- What does it take to become a successful investor?

 - How to win over emotion?